 It was one of the proudest moments of my short career as a mother.

-The kids always ask for it and unless we are really strapped for time, it’s the one part of bedtime routine we try not to let slide.
-For many reasons, I’ll talk about below.
+The kids always ask for bedtime stories and, unless we are really strapped for time, it’s the one part of bedtime routine we try not to let slide.

 Our bedtime routine goes something like this:

 - Leave the dinner table and run around with siblings screaming in the ecstasy that only comes pre-bedtime